Making Sense of Convertible Bonds and Where to Find Them

 As a result, convertibles tend to be correlated to equities, experiencing some but not all of the equities' upside with less of the downside risk.
 Still, this profile can vary given the different types: These bonds can be busted, equity-sensitive, or balanced.
 Prices for busted convertibles are below the securities' par value, and they tend to act more like a corporate bond while equity-sensitive convertibles have prices above par and tend to trade in tandem with a company's common stock.
 Balanced convertibles exhibit characteristics of both, leading to the asymmetric profile that many investors favor.
 These hybrid securities are senior to equity in the capital structure but usually subordinate to traditional bonds.

-Zachary Patzik does not own shares in any of the securities mentioned above.
+Zachary Patzik does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.